MicrosoftDocs/power-automate-docs/articles/dataverse/list-rows.md

 ---
-title: Use lists of rows in flows| Microsoft Docs
+title: Use lists of rows in flows
 description: Learn how to use flows to work with lists of rows from Microsoft Dataverse.
 author: MSFTMAN
 ms.author: Matow
 ms.reviewer: angieandrews
 ms.topic: conceptual
-ms.date: 06/08/2022
+ms.date: 09/08/2023
 search.audienceType:
   - maker
 ---